 This course introduces students to the concepts of social entrepreneurship and corporate social responsibility from multidisciplinary perspectives.
 Participants are challenged to rethink the historical focus on the single bottom line by showcasing emerging trends in how to make money and social impact as mutually reinforcing concepts.
 The program provides access to the latest thinking on social enterprises; emerging legal structures and new approaches to financing social purpose work.

 Entrepreneurship is not just about starting a new business.
-It also includes commercializing intellectual property within existing organizations.
+It also includes innovating within existing organizations.
 While there is overlap between the two skillsets – startup vs. corporate – there are also differences.
 The MBET Corporate Commercialization practicum explores the specialized knowledge and skills required to create new commercial ventures within an existing organization.
 These include:

 - exercising influence,